koodikulma-fi/data-signals/README.md

 const val_MANUAL_FAIL = codeViewDataPicker_MANUAL({ mode: "FAIL" }, true); // The "FAIL" is red-underlined.

 ```

+---

+### Selector: createDataSelector

-- `createDataPicker` is exactly like DataPicker but uses an extractor function per output arument, instead of a single extractor.
+- `createDataSelector` is exactly like DataPicker but uses an extractor function per output arument, instead of a single extractor.
 - Likewise, the producer is triggered if the argument count or any argument value has changed: `newArgs.some((v, i) !== oldArgs[i])`.

 ```typescript